 “Judy Garland brought down the house in a London cabaret … Miss Garland opened with ‘I Belong To London,’ and received a standing ovation Monday from 1,200 patrons at the Talk of the Town.” – Uncredited review, 1968

-December 31, 1924: The very first review for Frances Gumm (Judy Garland) was published, in “The Herald-Review” of Grand Rapids, Minnesota (Judy’s birthplace and the Gumm family’s hometown), covering her December 26 debut:
+December 31, 1924: Judy Garland’s (Frances Gumm) very first review was published in “The Herald-Review” of Grand Rapids, Minnesota (Judy’s birthplace and the Gumm family’s hometown), covering her December 26 debut:

 Gumm Children Please

-December 31, 1938: This photo was taken of the massive Witch’s Castle Courtyard set in preparation of upcoming filming for The Wizard of Oz.
+December 31, 1938: This photo was taken of the massive Witch’s Castle Courtyard set in preparation for upcoming filming for The Wizard of Oz.